gonsandia/technical-challenge-php/README.md

 - Technology stack:
   It is a php 8 application, served with a nginx server and php-fpm.
-  I used the symfony framework for routing, dependency injection and error handling.
+  I used the symfony framework for routing, caching, dependency injection and error handling.
   I use a code style linter to ensure compliance with the psr-12 code style standard https://www.php-fig.org/psr/psr-12/

 - Observability: